-We host a Super Bowl Party each year, so I decided to celebrate with my own DIY snack stadium kit.
+We host a spectacular bowl party each year, so I decided to celebrate with my own DIY snack stadium kit.

 DIY Football Snack Stadium

-When I sat down to design the snack stadium, I was not sure what size to make it.
+When I sat down to design the snack stadium, I was unsure what size to make it.
 I realized that size hinged on the materials I used.
 I considered a wood stadium, but that would make for a heavy stadium and require painting.

 You all know that I am a simple kind of gal, so I wanted my stadium to be easy.

-While you could design your own stadium, why don’t you just follow my directions?
-I am happy to share with you!
+While you could design your own stadium, why don’t you follow my directions?
+I am happy to share it with you!

 How to Build a Snack Stadium